 Understand how to use the camera to tell a story

-Shoot for the edit and edit a dramatic scene
+Learn to shoot for the final edit and edit a dramatic scene

 Manage a crew and direct using correct on-set protocol

-Record sound and to use it creatively to tell a story
+Record sound and use it creatively to tell a story

 Have created a short scene for a film